Is Fracking Bad for the Environment? (All You Need to Know!)

 Fracking is an unconventional method for extracting oil and gas, which requires significant energy and water.

-Overall, it is concerned to be bad for the environment but has several economic advantages.
-The future of fracking is uncertain, as it is a non-renewable resource and thus finite.
+Overall, fracking is considered bad for the environment but has several economic advantages.
+However, its future is uncertain, as it is a non-renewable resource and thus finite.

 Did you find this article helpful?
 If so, please share it with your friends!
 Many thanks.